INRS-France/simMACT/README.md

 - development of an “on-line” calculator (website) to save the non-expert user having to install **OpenSim**, **SimBody**, Python, etc;
 - inclusion of joint stability criteria (e.g. that the shoulder does not “dislocate”);
 - etc.

+## Models
+simMACT has been tested with the `MOBL` v4.1 model available on the simTK website.
+The model to download is the file `MoBL-ARMSDynamicUpperLimb-latest.zip`. **This archive does not contain** the *meshes* required for visualization.
+These must be downloaded in the file `MobL_ARMS_OpenSim3_bimanual_model.zip`.